thomaslepoix/meta-autoscope/README.md

 ## Description

-Yocto meta layer for automated telescope on Raspberry-Pi 3.
+Yocto layer for automated telescope based on Raspberry-Pi 3.

 <br>